 Below are basic descriptions of legislation relevant to the California Carpet Stewardship Program:

-- AB 1158, effective January 1, 2018, amended the Carpet Stewardship Law.
-Key elements of AB 1158 include: the establishment of a recycling rate goal of 24 percent by January 1, 2020; the authority for CalRecycle to establish additional recycling rate goals after January 1, 2020 and receive necessary information in order to evaluate the effectiveness of the Program; the establishment of an advisory committee appointed by the Director of CalRecycle to provide comments and recommendations to a carpet stewardship organization or a manufacturer on carpet stewardship plans, plan amendments, and annual reports; the requirement that postconsumer carpet removed from state buildings be managed in a manner consistent with the law; revisions to state procurement manuals to require postconsumer content for carpet purchases; and a clause that prohibits a stewardship organization from using assessment funds for penalties, litigation against the state, and specific types of disposal methods.
+- AB 1158 (Chu, Chapter 794, Statutes of 2017), effective January 1, 2018, amended the carpet stewardship law to include the establishment of a recycling rate goal of 24-percent by January 1, 2020; the authority for CalRecycle to establish additional recycling rate goals after January 1, 2020 and receive necessary information in order to evaluate the effectiveness of the Program; the establishment of an advisory committee appointed by the Director of CalRecycle to provide comments and recommendations to a carpet stewardship organization or a manufacturer on carpet stewardship plans, plan amendments, and annual reports; the requirement that postconsumer carpet removed from state buildings be managed in a manner consistent with the law; revisions to state procurement manuals to require postconsumer content for carpet purchases; and a clause that prohibits a stewardship organization from using assessment funds for penalties, litigation against the state, and specific types of disposal methods.

-- AB 729, effective January 1, 2020, requires carpet stewardship plans to include a contingency plan should the plan terminate or be revoked by CalRecycle and instructs the department to carry out the previously approved plan through an escrow or trust company until a new plan is approved.
-AB 729 also requires plans to establish a system of differential assessments, increases the civil penalty amount that CalRecycle can assess from $1,000 per day to $5,000 per day, and eliminates the five percent reimbursement cap on the costs that CalRecycle incurs to administer and enforce the Product Stewardship for Carpets Law.
+- AB 729 (Chu, Chapter 680, Statutes of 2019), effective January 1, 2020, requires carpet stewardship plans to include a contingency plan should the plan terminate or be revoked by CalRecycle and instructs the department to carry out the previously approved plan through an escrow or trust company until a new plan is approved.
+AB 729 also requires plans to establish a system of differential assessments, increases the civil penalty amount that CalRecycle can assess from $1,000 per day to $5,000 per day, and eliminates the five percent reimbursement cap on the costs that CalRecycle incurs to administer and enforce the carpet stewardship law.

-Purpose: The carpet stewardship program is intended to increase the amount of postconsumer carpet that is diverted from landfills and recycled or otherwise managed in a manner consistent with the state’s waste management hierarchy to promote:
+The carpet stewardship program is intended to increase the amount of postconsumer carpet that is diverted from landfills and recycled or otherwise managed in a manner consistent with the state’s waste management hierarchy.

 - “Carpet” means a manufactured article that is used in commercial or residential buildings affixed or placed on the floor or building walking surface as a decorative or functional building interior feature and that is primarily constructed of a top visible surface of synthetic face fibers or yarns or tufts attached to a backing system derived from synthetic or natural materials.
 It includes residential and commercial broadloom carpet and carpet tiles, but does not include a rug, pad, cushion, or underlayment.